Machine learning with neural networks: Recurrent networks for machine translation

-How are the network inputs and outputs represented?
-For machine translation one must represent words in the dictionary in terms of a code.
-The simplest code is a binary code where 100\ldots represents the first word in the dictionary, 010\ldots the second word, and so forth.
-Each input is a vector with as many components as there are words in the dictionary.
-A sentence corresponds to a sequence $\ve x_1,\ve x_2,\ldots,\ve x_T$.
-Each sentence ends with an end-of-sentence tag, <EOS>.
-Softmax outputs give the probability $p(\ve O_1,\ldots,\ve O_{T'}|\ve x_1,\ldots,\ve x_T)$ of an output sequence conditional on the input sequence.
-The translated sentence is the one with the highest probability (it also contains the end-of-sentence tag <EOS>).
-So both inputs and outputs are represented by high-dimensional vectors $\ve x_t$ and $\ve O_t$.
+How are the network inputs and outputs coded?
+For machine translation one respresents all words in a given dictionary in terms of a code.
+The conceptually simplest code is one where 100\ldots represents the first word in the dictionary, 010\ldots the second word, and so forth.
+The drawback of this scheme is that it does not account for the fact that two given words might be more or less closely related to each other.
 Other encoding schemes are described in Ref.~\cite{Lipton}.

-What is the role of the hidden states, represented in terms of an LSTM?
-The network encodes the input sequence $\ve x_1,\ve x_2,\ldots,\ve x_T$ in these states.
-Upon encountering the <EOS> tag in the input sequence, the network outputs the first word of the translated sentence using the information about the input sequence stored in $\ve V_T$ as shown in Figure \figref{C8S3Translate}.
-The first output is fed into the next input, and the network continues to translate until it produces an <EOS> tag for the output sequence.
-In short, the network calculates the probabilities